gilch/hissp/docs/faq.rst

 ``yield``.

 ..
 TODO: fill in reasoning more.
+   Lazy cons is preferable to mutable iterators.
+   Yield requires yield-from,
+   (The "What Color Is Your Function?" problem.) which is inelegant compared to alternatives of similar or greater expressive power. such as call/cc and ?/reset.
+..
+TODO: implement yield macro?
+Will require pre-expansion like Hy's let. fortunately, Hissp has only two special forms (by design) so this should be easier.
+   Think about code walking and alternatives.

 But I need it for co-routines.
 Or async/await stuff.
 How do I accept a send?
 ----------------------------------------------------------------------------